-The particulate tests were carried out in accordance with BS3405:1983, as far as conditions allowed, using a BSC design sampling probe.

-For the test on the shotblast, the particulates were collected onto glass fibre filter papers that have a nominal weight of 25mg and the mass of particulate collected was determined gravimetrically after conditioning overnight.
+The particulate test was carried out in accordance with BS3405:1983, as far as conditions allowed, using a BSC design-sampling probe.
+The particulates were collected onto preweighed glass fibre filter papers that have a nominal weight of 25mg.
+The mass of particulate collected was determined gravimetrically after conditioning overnight.